harrydehix/vhdl-cheatsheet/README.md

 ```
 - you cannot write to inputs!
 - you cannot read from outputs!
+- all assignements are processes!
-- all assignements happen in parallel!
+  - all processes happen in parallel!
+  - that means that assigning a value to a signal in one process won't affect another process!
 - use signals to reuse your output!

 # signals